 Essential hormones are secreted into your pet's body thanks to the hard work of a number of glands.
 These glands and hormones are your pet's endocrine system.
 When your pet's endocrine system isn't working the way it should, symptoms can include skin problems and poor coat condition.

 Neurology is a branch of veterinary internal medicine covering conditions of the brain and spinal cord as well as neuromuscular dysfunction.
 Some of the most common neurological disorders in dogs and cats include seizures, IVDD, and tumors.

 If your animal requires diagnoses or care for neurologic conditions that are beyond the scope of our experienced veterinarians, we will be happy to refer you to an animal internal medicine specialist or veterinary neurologist near East Valley.
 Our vets will work closely with your specialist to ensure that your pet receives the best treatment possible.

-Does your pet require a procedure or expertise that we do not offer?
+Does your pet require a procedure or expertise that we do not offer at our animal hospital?
 Your veterinarian will refer you to an experienced veterinary internal medicine specialist near Gold Canyon.

 Laboratory & Diagnostics

 Our comprehensive approach to dog and cat internal medicine is backed by advanced testing, imaging and other diagnostic procedures.